 Cases of slip and fall accidents also include tripping and falling due to a hazardous circumstance that could have been avoided with proper maintenance.
-In order to win premises liability cases of this sort, liability will have to be effectively proven.
+To win premises liability cases of this sort, liability will have to be proven efficiently.

 Many common causes include: